yairgoldy/sl4hm/README.md

 ```
 ### The data

-Loading the data used for the analysis and saving it to a csv file ca can be done as follows.
+Loading the household data used for the analysis and saving it to a csv file ca can be done as follows.
 ```{r}
 library(sl4hm)
 household_data
 write.csv(x = household_data,file = "household_data.csv")
 ```

+The more detailed individualized-data level of the household data can be downloaded directly from this GitHub repository.

 #### Example use